cezarypiatek/cezarypiatek.github.io/src/content/post/auto-generated-web-api-client/index.md

 ### Configure build of ApiClient project

 Having `nswag.json` manifest adjusted to our requirement we can configure automatic Api Client generation during the build.
-This can be easily achieved with [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild) package and a little bit of of `MsBuild` scripting.
+This can be easily achieved with [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild) package and a little bit of `MsBuild` scripting.
 Here's a content of `SampleService.ApiClient.csproj` file:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">